Jane Street (labor organizer): Career

 While living in Sacramento and working as a stenographer, Street's move towards labor activism began as she registered as a member of the Socialist Party in 1914 and joined the Sacramento IWW Mixed Local 71 on February 15, 1915.
 By 1916 she, along with her son, Dawn, and sister, Grace, had moved to Denver, Colorado.
 When she arrived, Street began working as a domestic servant and organizing a union.
 She placed want ads in the paper for maid and cooks.
 When women would apply, she would collect information and invite them to meetings.
 On March 19, 1916, the Local No. 113, also known as the Domestic Workers' Industrial Union, was established with 13 members who paid one dollar to join and pledged fifty cents a month afterward.

 The Domestic Workers' Industrial Union, with Street as the guiding force and public face of the organization, served as an employment agency and was designed to improve working conditions by undermining the existing employment agencies.
 Through interviews with workers and newspaper help-wanted advertisements, the union created a card catalog of over 6,000 jobs, documenting wages, hours and working conditions.
-The union was successful in improving working condition for domestic servants in Denver by establishing a network of women who would reply to want-ads that were offering less than desirable conditions.
+The union was successful in improving working condition for domestic servants in Denver by establishing a network of women who would reply to classified ads that were offering less than desirable conditions.
 The women would inform the potential employer that they would not work under these conditions.
 Street and the DWIU gained notoriety in Denver newspapers that claimed that the union was creating a blacklist of employers and that workers were sabotaging households.
 The union established a clubhouse for meetings and where out of work members had room and board.

 In 1917 the charter for Local No. 113 was not replaced by the IWW, amid controversy about the finances of the union and Street's personal life.
 Street also responded to the declaration of the United States entering World War I, by pledging that the women could become traffic police, detectives, patrol officers and take on other work in all trades, which was not well received by the IWW.
 Street eventually left Colorado for San Diego, where she was arrested on December 29, 1919 for violating the California Criminal Syndicalism Act, after she was suspected of breaking into the mailbox of J. A. Stromquist and stealing his mail.
 Stromquist was a delegate of the IWW Street recently met and was since arrested in a raid of the American Legion.
-She was found not guilty of violating the California Criminal Syndicalism Act and released on February 20, 1920, after spending 61 days in jail.
+She was found not guilty of violating the California Criminal Syndicalism Act and was released on February 20, 1920, after spending 61 days in jail.

-Later life
+Later life and legacy

 Street continued her membership and involvement in the IWW, even after her arrest.
-In 1948, at age sixty-one, she went back to school to practice psychoanalysis as a consultant in social work.
+In 1948, at age sixty-one, she returned to school to practice psychoanalysis as a consultant in social work.
 She also wrote poems, short stories and articles throughout her life.
 On April 25, 1966, she died in Los Angeles.